 An Evaluation of the Connected Nation Broadband Adoption Program

-Closing the digital divide and increasing broadband adoption within households and communities continues to be a target for both government and nonprofit groups.
-While a large number of studies have examined policies and programs aimed at increasing infrastructure, little analysis to date has focused on evaluating efforts to increase adoption.
-One of the most well-known programs focused on adoption is Connected Nation which partnered with 12 states and provided local curricula aimed at closing the digital divide through increased adoption.
-This analysis focuses on the effectiveness of Connected Nation’s efforts by evaluating its impact on adoption rates using a generalized difference-in-difference methodology.
-While the results indicate there was no significant initial impact, there is evidence of a linear effect resulting in increased adoption 4 years after the program began.
-This paper represents a rigorous evaluation of one of the most well-known adoption-oriented programs, and emphasizes that effective use of broadband funds should include empirical analysis of what works.
+Closing the digital divide and increasing broadband adoption within households and communities continue to be goals of government and nonprofit groups.
+While a large number of studies have examined policies and programs aimed at improving broadband infrastructure availability, little analysis to date has focused on evaluating efforts to increase adoption.
+One of the most well-known programs emphasizing adoption is Connected Nation, which has partnered with 14 states to provide local curricula aimed at raising residential internet connection rates.
+This analysis uses a generalized difference-in-difference methodology to evaluate the effectiveness of the Connected Nation program that took place in 5 states during 2012 and 2013.
+While the results indicate no significant initial impact, there is evidence of a linear effect resulting in increased adoption 2 to 4 years after the program began.
+This paper represents a rigorous evaluation of one of the most well-known adoption-oriented programs, and emphasizes that measurable impacts of such efforts may not accrue over the short term.

 Suggested Citation: Suggested Citation